Tohru: No, and please don't tell her.

 - Evil Con Carne: Hector's blind mother doesn't know he's the head of a terrorist organization trying to take over the world and he wants to make sure she remains ignorant of that fact.
 Subverted in that she only pretended she didn't know.

-- An episode of Totally Spies! shows what happens when this trope is defied.
+- The episode "Matchmaker" of Totally Spies! shows what happens when this trope is defied.
 Clover discovers that every girl in school is actually dating the same guy, who was jilted on Valentine's Day and for revenge planned to jilt as many girls as he could at the Valentine's Day dance.
-Clover exposes him to every girl at the dance, but for a fitting punishment, she told his very large mother that he had been taking expensive jewels from her store to give to the girls as gifts.
+Clover exposes him to every girl at the dance and for a much more fitting and crueler punishment, she told his very large and very angry mother about what he was doing.
 We then hear rather ominous stomping before his mother bursts into the gym screaming "EUGENE!"
-The last we hear of the guy is his horrified shrieks.
+The last we hear of the guy is an epic Big "NO!".

-- In an episode of Darkwing Duck, the villain-vanquishing vigilante is trying to improve his public image, and as a result is not allowed to use his gas gun or karate skills to take down some criminal thugs.
+- In the episode "Let's Get Respectable" from Darkwing Duck, the villain-vanquishing vigilante is trying to improve his public image, and as a result, is not allowed to use his gas gun or karate skills to take down some criminal thugs.
 What does he do?
 He resorts to threatening to tell their mothers.
 Amazingly, it's more effective than one would think.

 - In The Year Without a Santa Claus, the Miser Brothers are terrified at the thought of Mrs. Claus going to tell their mother about their squabbling; mostly because this is Mother Nature we're talking about here.

 - What's New, Scooby-Doo?: The episode "Roller Ghoster Ride" has the culprit begging her sister not to tell their mom about what she's been up to (namely, dressing up as a ghost and sabotaging the theme park rides out of jealousy over her sister designing most of them instead of her).